Module 1: Research as strategic inquiry

 Introduction to the module

-In this module, we will identify the key components of the research process and focus on how to identify a research topic, develop a research question, and plan a precision search to find relevant sources.
+In the second half of the module, we identify the key components of the research process and focus on how to identify a research topic, develop a research question, and plan a precision search to find relevant sources.

 Searching is a key component of the research process and usually begins with a question that identifies the information we need.